 Hi, I’m Blair Hickman.

-I’ve shaped content strategies that reached hundreds of millions of people, pioneered community journalism programs that won funding and awards, led newsrooms through countless strategic pivots, and built Vox’s consumer revenue program from the ground up.
+I’ve led newsrooms through countless strategic pivots, shaped data-driven content strategies that served hundreds of millions of people, created innovative community journalism programs that won funding and awards, and built a successful reader revenue program from the ground up.

 Lately, I’ve:

-Coached a large YouTube channel through launching a newsletter that is just as delightful as their videos
+• Coached a large YouTube channel through launching a newsletter that serves their audience, and is just as delightful as their videos

 Feel free to get in touch blair@idamedia.co